Skip to content

 Swisshelm Park Solar

-Remediation and redevelopment of property in the City of Pittsburgh's Swisshelm Park neighborhood into a highly-efficient solar array
+Remediation and redevelopment of property in the City of Pittsburgh's Swisshelm Park neighborhood

 Background

-The goal of this project is to remediate the site and to select a redeveloper to enter into a long-term lease agreement and redevelop a 15-acre property into a highly-efficient solar array project.
+The goal of this project is to remediate the site and to select a redeveloper to enter into a long-term lease agreement and redevelop a 15-acre property into a highly-efficient solar array.
 The developer will be responsible for constructing an access road to the site, while managing an effective community outreach strategy, encouraging ecological biodiversity, and ensuring a completed product that will complement a Frick Park extension on the neighboring parcels.

 For decades, the URA intended to build housing on this site as the third and final phase of the Summerset at Frick Park development.
 This project marks a change of direction and a turn toward a cleaner energy future for the City of Pittsburgh.